-I do not support Sections 1 through 4 and 15, which make changes to create a stronger police certification and decertification process.
-Vesting that power in the Police Officer Standards and Training Council (POSTC), a majority law enforcement body, is expecting the police to police themselves.
-POSTC already has certification authority, which it has not effectively used to limit police violence.
+Sections 1 through 4 and 15 make changes to create a stronger police certification and decertification process, but vesting that power in the Police Officer Standards and Training Council (POSTC), a majority law enforcement body, is expecting the police to police themselves.
+Moreover, POSTC already has certification authority, which, to date, it has not effectively used to limit police violence.
 Like for most professions, all police certification processes should be regulated independently.

-I do not support Sections 19-20, which require all police vehicles to use dash cameras and all officers to wear body cameras.
-This would allocate more funding to departments for a technology that has often proved to not significantly prevent police abuse nor ensure the successful prosecution of police abuse.
-Increasing funding to departments will not rein in abuse.
+Sections 19-20 require all police vehicles to use dash cameras and all officers to wear body cameras.
+This would allocate more funding to departments for a technology that has often proved to not significantly prevent police abuse, nor in ensure successful prosecution of police abuse.
+Increasing funding to departments will not rein in police abuse.
 If body cameras are already in use, there need to be clear consequences for officers who fail to turn on their cameras, and clear requirements for the footage to hold more weight in investigations of abuse.